The Charm of Venice, the Amazing Water City

 The Best Time to Visit Venice: Weather and Tourist Seasons

-The best time to visit Venice depends heavily on weather conditions and tourist crowds.
-Late spring, specifically from April to May, offers the most pleasant conditions, with maximum temperatures ranging between 18–21°C and minimum temperatures around 10–15°C. Another highly recommended period is early autumn, from September to October, when maximum temperatures in this floating city are between 18–24°C and minimum temperatures between 12–14°C. Early September still feels warm, while late October becomes cooler and slightly wetter.
-The summer months from June to August are ideal for travelers who want to enjoy sunny weather, although temperatures can rise to around 30°C with high humidity and this city of canals is busier than usual.
+Early September is still warm, while late October is cooler and slightly rainier.
+The summer months from June to August are ideal for tourists who want to enjoy sunny weather, although temperatures can rise to around 30°C with high humidity and the canal city is busier than usual.
 From November to December, the weather is generally less favorable due to colder temperatures, higher rainfall, fog, and an increased risk of flooding.

 The Acqua Alta Phenomenon in Venice: Causes, Timing, and Impacts

-One of Venice’s most famous natural phenomena is Acqua Alta, an Italian term meaning "high water."
-This event refers to extreme tidal floods that periodically submerge the city’s low-lying areas.
-Acqua Alta typically occurs during autumn and winter, with peak frequency between October and March, and usually lasts approximately two to four hours before water levels recede.
-Low-lying areas such as Piazza San Marco are among those most frequently affected.
-The main causes of Acqua Alta include astronomical tides influenced by the positions of the moon and sun, strong Scirocco winds from the south that push water from the Adriatic Sea into the lagoon, and low atmospheric pressure that allows sea levels to rise.
+One of the most famous natural phenomena in Venice is Acqua Alta, an Italian term meaning "high tide."
+This event refers to extreme tidal flooding that periodically inundates low-lying areas of the city.
+Acqua Alta usually occurs during the fall and winter seasons, with peak frequency between October and March, and typically lasts about two to four hours before the water recedes.
+Low-lying areas such as Piazza San Marco are among the most frequently affected.

 (Latest update in 2026)